Jean-François Portaels

-Jean-François Portaels or Jan Portaels (3 April 1818 – 8 February 1895) was a Belgian painter of genre scenes, biblical stories, landscapes, portraits and orientalist subjects.
+Jean-François Portaels or Jan Portaels (3 April 1818 – 8 February 1895) was a Belgian painter of genre scenes, biblical stories, landscapes, portraits and Orientalist subjects.
 He was also a teacher and director of the Academy of Fine Arts of Ghent and the Académie Royale des Beaux-Arts in Brussels.
 He is regarded as the founder of the Belgian Orientalist school.
-He was praised in his time as the premier painter of 'everyday elegance and feminine grace'.
-Through his art, teaching and his leadership of the Académie Royale in Brussels he exerted an important influence on the next generation of Belgian artists, including his pupil Théo van Rysselberghe.
+During his time, he was praised as the premier painter of 'everyday elegance and feminine grace.'
+Through his art, teaching, and his leadership of the Académie Royale in Brussels, he exerted an important influence on the next generation of Belgian artists, including his pupil Théo van Rysselberghe.

 Life

 Portaels was born in Vilvoorde, the son of a rich brewer who also was mayor of Vilvoorde.
-As he spent much of his time as a youngster drawing the scenes of his native town, his father sent him in 1836 to study at the Académie Royale des Beaux-Arts in Brussels.
+As he spent much of his youth drawing the scenes of his native town, his father sent him in 1836 to study at the Académie Royale des Beaux-Arts in Brussels.
 At the time the director was the painter François-Joseph Navez who had been a pupil of Jacques-Louis David.
 Portaels studied at the Academie under Navez with other brilliant students such as Charles de Groux and Joseph Stallaert.
-Navez also invited him to study in Navez' own studio, which enjoyed a great reputation at the time.
+Navez also invited him to study in Navez's own studio, which enjoyed a great reputation at the time.